 The Stuckey School: an Equalization School during Segregation

 Johnsonville's old middle school on Midway Highway was originally The Stuckey School, an "Equalization School" during segregation.
 The building was constructed in 1954 on a 10-acre tract of land two miles west of Johnsonville.
-Prior to this time, black students attended school through 8th grade at the "Johnsonville Colored School" a building located where the Johnsonville City Pool was later built.
+Prior to this time, black students attended school through 8th grade at the "Johnsonville Colored School," a Rosenwald School building constructed in 1924 and located where the Johnsonville City Pool was later built.

 Everlina Jacobs recalls her time at the Johnsonville Colored school before the Stuckey School was completed:

 "Where the swimming pool used to be, the school house I went to was there.
 It was a big old school house.
 It was 4, 5 rooms.
 We had to walk from up here - that's when I was young - we walked from over there at the crossroads at Vox Highway and Deerfield Road.
 We walked from there all the way down to the school house down there.
 Rain come - we got wet.
 When we get down there, they'd build a fire and dry us.
 If the rain catch before we get home, Mama and them would dry us.
 And we used to walk from there down to that Nazareth Church to that school house.
 I went to school to the 8th grade, cause that's how far it went.
 I could have gone back to school, but I went to work when I was 17 years old."